 With any surgery there are risks that should be discussed with your Surgeon.

+During hip replacement surgery, the damaged bone and cartilage are removed from the hip joint.
+These are replaced with metal and plastic parts.
 Whilst Hip Replacement Surgery is safe, infection is the most serious risk.
 Other risks could include blood clots in the leg or pelvis or accidental hip dislocation during or even after recovery.

 How long do Hip Replacements last?

 Generally speaking, between 10 and 20 years.
 Results will vary on the type of implant and the age of the patient.